You are here

 Policy Statement

-Veterans engaged in approved full-time study under a DVA-funded rehabilitation program and receiving incapacity payments will be supported by a pilot program, which will cease on 30 June 2023.
+Veterans engaged in approved full-time study under a DVA-funded rehabilitation program and receiving incapacity payments were supported by a pilot program, which ceased on 30 June 2023.

 Authority

-Legislative authority for this measure is contained in the following Acts and Instruments:
+Legislative authority for this measure was contained in the following Acts and Instruments:

 - Military Rehabilitation and Compensation Act 2004 (MRCA) subsection 131 (3)